mpi-sws-rse/thingflow-python/micropython/README.rst

 times for each for each scheduled task are then updated to reflect the wrapped clock.

-When a task (publisher) is added to the scheduler, a sample interval is specified.
+When a task (output_thing) is added to the scheduler, a sample interval is specified.
 To optimize for wakeups, the following approaches are used:

 1. Tasks with the same interval are always scheduled together.
 If a new task is